Skip to main content

 Districts that fail to conduct proper background checks, CDL verification, or drug testing for bus drivers may be independently liable for negligent hiring.

-Critical caveat: The GTCA notice requirement is not tolled.
-Claims against school districts still require a notice of tort claim within 1 year of the incident even when the injured person is a minor.
-This is the trap that catches many families.
+Critical caveat: Section 96 does not extend the Governmental Tort Claims Act notice requirement.
+Claims against school districts generally require notice within one year after the loss occurs, even when the injured person is a minor.

 In complex or high-value cases, the court may appoint an independent guardian ad litem — an attorney who represents the child's interests separately from the parents.
-This is especially important when parents have their own claims (medical expenses, lost wages) that could create a perceived conflict of interest.
+This can matter when a parent has a claim-specific economic interest, such as qualifying medical expenses or loss of the child's services, that could create a perceived conflict.

 School bus drivers are entrusted with children's lives.
 Oklahoma law and federal regulations impose specific requirements: